Haluk Topaloğlu

-Haluk Aydın Topaloglu is a Turkish pediatric neurologist and academic.
+Haluk Aydın Topaloğlu is a Turkish pediatric neurologist and academic.
 He is a Professor of Paediatrics and Neurology at Hacettepe University and a Professor of Pediatrics at Yeditepe University.

-Topaloglu's research focuses on pediatric neuromuscular disorders, neurogenetics, developmental aspects of child neurology, and clinical trials in pediatric neuromuscular conditions.
+Topaloğlu's research focuses on pediatric neuromuscular disorders, neurogenetics, developmental aspects of child neurology, and clinical trials in pediatric neuromuscular conditions.
 He has received the Hacettepe University Award in Medicine in 2002, the 2003 Medical Research Award from the Turkish Scientific and Research Council (TÜBİTAK), and the Gaetano Conte Academy of Myology's Clinical Research Award in 2015.

-Topaloglu is a lifetime member of the Turkish Academy of Sciences (TÜBA) as well as a British Council and Association Française contre les Myopathies (AFM) scholar.
+Topaloğlu is a lifetime member of the Turkish Academy of Sciences (TÜBA) as well as a British Council and Association Française contre les Myopathies (AFM) scholar.

 Education and career

-Topaloglu graduated from Hacettepe University School of Medicine in Ankara, Turkey, in 1978 and completed his specialization in Pediatrics at the same institution in 1982.
+Topaloğlu graduated from Hacettepe University School of Medicine in Ankara, Turkey, in 1978 and completed his specialization in Pediatrics at the same institution in 1982.
 Between 1984 and 1985, he trained in Child Neurology at the Alberta Children’s Hospital, University of Calgary, Canada.
 He returned back to his original institution Hacettepe as faculty in 1988.
 Since 1996, he has held the title of Professor of Pediatrics and Neurology in the Department of Pediatrics at the Hacettepe University School of Medicine.
 He has also been a Professor in the Department of Pediatrics and Child Neurology at Yeditepe University, Istanbul, Turkey.

-Topaloglu served as Secretary of the World Muscle Society (WMS) from 2001 to 2019 and as President of the Gaetano Conte Academy of Myology from 2018 to 2019.
+Topaloğlu served as Secretary of the World Muscle Society (WMS) from 2001 to 2019 and as President of the Gaetano Conte Academy of Myology from 2018 to 2019.
 He is Co-chair of the ICNA Neurology through Art and Time (NTAT) Humanities Committee.